-The Scottish Reformed Conference (SRC) is a unique event in the Scottish Christian calendar at which over 500 believers of all ages and denominations gather to know the benefit and blessing of faithful ministry of the highest calibre as well as the delight of warm, Christian fellowship.
+The Scottish Reformed Conference (SRC) is a unique event in the Scottish Christian calendar at which believers of all ages and denominations gather to know the benefit and blessing of faithful ministry of the highest calibre as well as the delight of warm, Christian fellowship.
 It is our prayer that God will continue to use the SRC to bless, encourage and inspire His people and to enable them to enjoy fellowship and friendship across denominational boundaries.

+We are also delighted to welcome back Rupert Bentley-Taylor.
 Rupert was born into a missionary family and lived as a child in the Far East.
 He taught history for six years and then went on to serve as a pastor for 30 years, firstly in Bournemouth and then in Bath.
-He also served for three years as the very last FIEC President.
+He also served for three years as the very last FIEC President and is currently a Trustee of, and Theological Adviser to, the Christian Institute.
 He has taught the Bible in a number of training courses and conventions and been engaged in preaching training in North India over many years.

 Rupert, with his wife Margie, are currently involved in a new church, Emmanuel Church, in Bath, though Rupert now speaks widely across the country.
 They have four grown-up children and eleven grandchildren.